satori-chatbots/user-simulator/README.md

       - medium
       - large

-  (this ask_about will generate 2 x 3 = 6 conversations)
+  # These "goals" variables will generate 2 x 3 = 6 conversations when "all_combinations" is selected.
   ```
-  Another option named "sample()" is defined on this field.
-This option gets a sample of all combinations possible determined by a decimal percentage.
+  In the same case, another option named "sample()" is defined on this field.
+This option allows to generate only a fraction of the total amount
+  of combinations based on a decimal percentage defined inside the brackets.
-  Based on the previous example, when the number of conversation parameter is set to sample(0.2), a total amount of 6 x 0.2 = 1.2 ≈ 1 conversation will be generated.
+  In previous example, when the number of conversation parameter is set to sample(0.2), a total amount of 6 x 0.2 = 1.2 ≈ 1 conversation will be generated.
 - goal_style: this defines how the conversation should end.
 There are 3 options in this update
   - steps: the tester should input the number of interactions to be done before the conversation ends.
   - random steps: a random number of interactions will be done between 1 and an amount defined by the user.
 This amount can't exceed 20.
-  - all_answered: the conversation will end as long as all the queries in "ask_about" have been asked by the user and answered by the chatbot.
+  - all_answered: the conversation will end as long as all the queries in "goals" have been asked by the user and answered by the chatbot.
-  This option creates an internal data frame that verifies if all "ask_about" queries are being responded or confirmed, and it is possible to export this
+  This option creates an internal data frame that verifies if all "goals" queries are being responded or confirmed, and it is possible to export this
   dataframe once the conversation ended by setting the "export" field as True, as shown in the following example.
 This field is not mandatory, thus if only
   "all_answered" is defined, the export field is set as False by default.
     When all_answered is set, conversations are regulated with a loop break based on the chatbot's fallback message in order to avoid infinite loops when the chatbot does